Guild Wars 2 Gold Price History

 Our GW2 Gold list has been last updated on October 25, 2021.
-The next update is scheduled for May 25, 2013.
-As of May 24, 2013 the median price for 200 GW2 Gold is $76.46 .
-Currently there are 342 Guild Wars 2 Gold prices in our database.
+The next update is scheduled for October 27, 2021.
+As of October 26, 2021 the median price for 500 is $39.6.
+Currently there are 124 Guild Wars 2 Gold prices in our database.

 Guild Wars 2 (GW2), released in late 2012 is a free-to-play MMO by ArenaNet and NCSoft that features active combat, a skill-based PvP system, weapon-based skills and two distinct dungeon modes.
 The game was positively received by gamers and continued to see soaring number of new players months after its official launch date.
 The story follows that five warring nations in Tyria battle against each other over centuries for power.
 Now they face a new threat: Zhaitan, the undead Elder Dragon.
 Summoning the land of Orr, Zhaitan triggers earthquakes and tidal waves wiping out cities across the Sea of Sorrows.
 With Zhaitan causing mass devastation, the five races are forced to unite to combat this deadly foe.
 Heroes must stand equipped with magic and technological advancements to defend the very fabric of their existence in Tyria.